On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers: Related Work

-Several different solutions to this problem have been proposed: e.g. using kernel based CE estimates \citep{Widmann2019CalibrationTI,Zhang2020MixnMatchEA}, or choosing the maximal number of bins which leads to a monotonically increasing reliability diagram \citep{sweep}.
-More broadly, evaluation of calibration has been the main focus of several works: \citet{vaicenavicius2019evaluating} proposed a more general definition of calibration and proposed a method to perform statistical tests of calibration, based on binning. \citet{Widmann2019CalibrationTI} proposed the kernel calibration error for calibration evaluation in multi-class classification.
+\insertnew{In this section, an overview of different approaches to calibration error evaluation is given.
+Evaluation of calibration has been the main focus of several works after the introduction of reliability diagrams and ECE~\citep{murphy1977reliability, Broecker2011EstimatingRA, naeini2015}.
+To start with, \citet{vaicenavicius2019evaluating} proposed a more general definition of calibration and a method to perform statistical calibration tests based on binning. \citet{Widmann2019CalibrationTI} proposed the kernel calibration error for calibration evaluation in multi-class classification. \citet{sweep} proposed a method which chooses the maximal number of bins such that it leads to a monotonically increasing reliability diagram. \citet{popordanoska2022consistent} proposed estimating multi-class calibration error using kernel density estimation with Dirichlet kernels. \citet{popordanoska2023consistent} proposed Kullback-Leibler calibration error, allowing one to estimate all proper calibration errors and refinement terms.}